Drug for thrombocytopenia

 Share This Post

-Dova Pharmaceuticals announced that the US FDA approved its subsidiary AkaRx’s new drug Doptelet (avatrombopag) tablets for the treatment of low platelet counts (thrombocytopenia) in adults with chronic liver disease (CLD) who are scheduled to undergo medical or dental surgery.
+Dova Pharmaceuticals said that the US Food and Drug Administration (FDA) approved its subsidiary AkaRx’s new drug Doptelet (avatrombopag) tablets for treating low platelet counts (thrombocytopenia) in adults with chronic liver disease (CLD) who are going to have surgery for cancer or a tooth.
 It is worth mentioning that this is the third new drug approved by the FDA within a week and the first drug currently approved for this purpose.

 Platelets are colorless cells produced in the bone marrow that help form blood clots in blood vessels and prevent bleeding.
 Cancer chemotherapy usually causes thrombocytopenia.